-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
-This Sub-Fund does not have a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes.
+This Sub-Fund has designated a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes i.e. a reduced carbon footprint.

 How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?